Henry M. Rosenberg

-Henry M. Rosenberg (known also as Henry Mortikar Rosenberg) (February28, 1858 December24, 1947) was a painter whose style varied from realism to tonalism, symbolism and impressionism, as well as a printmaker and educator.
+Henry M. Rosenberg (known also as Henry Mortikar Rosenberg; February 28, 1858 – December 24, 1947) was a painter whose style varied from realism to tonalism, symbolism and impressionism, as well as a printmaker and educator.
 He was Principal of the Victoria School of Art and Design (now known as NSCAD) from 1898 to 1910.
+Rosenberg never stopped experimenting; absorbing realism, tonalism, impressionism, symbolism, and even post-impressionism.
 Writers on the history of art in Nova Scotia call him the "grand old man of Nova Scotian art".

 Career

 Rosenberg, a first generation Polish-American by birth, was born in New Brunswick, New Jersey, and grew up in Chicago where he first studied art.
 He then travelled with his teacher Frank Duveneck and other students to Munich (1878), Paris and Florence (1879), and Venice (1880), and studied informally with James McNeill Whistler, during the summer of 1880 in Venice.
 Whistler interested him in etching, as well as in tonal painting which Rosenberg echoed in paintings later.
 Also during the five years Rosenberg was closely associated with John Singer Sargent and Arthur B. Davies.
 Rosenberg also worked at Pont-Aven with Gauguin.
 He exhibited at the Paris Salon in 1885.